 Did you catch that?
 Jesus claims prisoners as members of his family — without qualification.
 Not innocent prisoners.
 Not white-collar prisoners.
 Just prisoners.

 I landed my first job out of college with the help of a family connection.
 At some point or another, maybe family connections helped you land a job.
 From a gospel perspective, ex-cons and other marginalized people are valued members of Jesus’ extended family.
 And that means they’re part of our extended family, too.

 Here’s my point: “Ban the box” and other programs to help ex-cons find jobs make sense.
 But more importantly, by supporting these kinds of programs we’re doing what we can to help our brothers and sisters earn a living at a time when they are extremely vulnerable to lapsing into old patterns of behavior.

-It’s not about the politics that is broadcast ad nauseum on MSNBC and Fox News.
+It’s not about the politics of red state, blue state.
 It’s about the politics of giving people who are down and out a fair shake.